gokererdogan/Papers/README.md

-This repository contains  in [MXNet](https://mxnet.incubator.apache.org/) implementations of models from various papers.
+This repository contains [MXNet](https://mxnet.incubator.apache.org/) implementations of models from various papers.
 My plan is to first focus on generative image models.

 Currently, I have
 - [Variational autoencoder](vae/README.md) from [1] (Completed)